-Of 35.
-Were any force limitation agreement adopted, the most satisfactory method of ensuring effective verification in the Warsaw Pact territories concerned could be to position NATO or international observers within those territories.
-It is probably because that observers within those territories.
-It is probably, however, that Hif the Warsaw Pact were to agree to such a demand, they would require, has a quid pro quo, to position their observers in Greece and Turkey to verify that NATO had not introduced additional foreign based forces Hinto those two countries.
-It is doubtful whether such an exchange of observers would be acceptable politically to either side, but if it E was, it could have military advantages to NATO, especially in the Mas, it could have a intelligence field.
+35. Were any force limitation agreement adopted, the most satisfactory method of ensuring effective verification in the Warsaw Pact territories concerned could be to position NATO or international observers within those territories.
+It is probable, however, that if the Warsaw Pact were to agree to such a demand, they would require, as a quid pro quo, to position their observers in Greece and Turkey to verify that NATO had not introduced additional foreign based forces into those two countries.
+It is doubtful whether such an exchange of observers would be acceptable politically to either side, but if it was, it could have military advantages to NATO, especially in the intelligence field.